cjdbarlow/bedside-notebook/anaesthesia/gensurg/thyroid.md

 Delayed complications include:
 * Hypoparathyroidism
-Inadvertent removal of parathyroid glands leading to acute fall in PTH and hypocalcaemia:
+Inadvertent removal of parathyroid glands leading to acute fall in PTH and **hypocalcaemia**:
+	* Occurs in ~20% of patients, with 3.1% being permanent
 	* Presents as:
 		* Laryngeal stridor
 		* Tingling/numbness